Matthew McCauley (politician): Mayor of Edmonton

-He was re-acclaimed in 1893 and 1894 before stepping aside voluntarily after his third term, never having been contested in an election.
+McCauley was re-acclaimed in 1893 and 1894 before stepping aside voluntarily after his third term, never having been contested in an election.

 In 1893, he went to Ottawa to enter negotiations with the federal government for a street railway system.
-McCauley was successful, and the system, which began in 1908, was the first in the west.
+McCauley was successful, and Edmonton's streetcar system, which began operations in 1908, was the first in the west.

 He also advocated for federal government assistance in building a railway bridge over the North Saskatchewan River needed for a rail connection between Edmonton and Calgary.
-The bridge was built in 1900 with the railway being finished in 1902.
+The bridge's construction was finished in 1900, with the Edmonton Yukon and Pacific Railway being built to the northside in 1902.

 McCauley also saw Edmonton's need for a hospital, and established what later became Grey Nuns Hospital, arranging for the Grey Nuns to establish at the town, along with a nurse.

 In 1896, McCauley sought election to the Town Council, this time as alderman.
-He was easily elected, finishing first of eight candidates in an election in which the top six were elected (Block Voting/Multiple non-transferable vote was used in this election).
-He served a single term, and did not seek re-election the following election.
+He was easily elected, finishing first of eight candidates in an election in which the top six were elected (Block Voting was used in this election).
+He served only a single term, soon seeking a seat at the territorial level.

 Territorial and provincial

-Following his decision not to run for re-election as mayor in 1893, three years later, McCauley sought to be Edmonton's representative in the North-West Territories Legislature.
-He was elected with official Patrons of Industry backing.
-During his term as representative, he worked to upgrade Edmonton's school system, along with upgrading the town's trade industry.
-He served in this capacity until 1902, when he was defeated in a bid for re-election.
-During his time, McCauley kept his focus on his development of the school system, introducing a single tax bill intended to give schools boards power to adopt the tax.
+In 1896, McCauley sought to be Edmonton's representative in the North-West Territories Legislature.
+In the 1896 election, he defeated Alexander Cameron Rutherford and was elected with official Patrons of Industry backing.

+During his term as representative, he worked to upgrade Edmonton's school system, along with upgrading the town's trade and industry.
+McCauley was re-elected in 1898, defeating Rutherford and a third candidate, Harry H. Robertson.
+Credible allegations were made that the election map was gerrymandered in his favor.
+He served as Edmonton's member at Regina until 1902, when he was defeated by Richard Secord.
+During his time in office, McCauley kept his focus on his development of the school system, introducing a single tax bill intended to give school boards power to adopt the single tax as a form of property tax.

+As MLA, he accompanied Peter Kropotkin when the Russian anarchist visited Edmonton in 1897.

 In 1901, McCauley sold Edmonton Cartage Company and used the proceeds to buy one thousand acres (4 km²) of farmland at Beaver Lake, near Tofield, Alberta, where he farmed until returning to Edmonton in 1905.
 While in Tofield, he married Annie Cookson - his first wife, Matilda, had died in 1896 - with whom he had four children, bringing his total to twelve.